 Often a symptom of poverty, another barrier to an individual’s personal wellbeing can originate from within the household.
 When one person in a relationship overtakes control and begins a pattern of domestic abuse, it can mean the complete breakdown of the family dynamic and puts partners and their children at immense risk.
-This became even more prevalent with the COVID-19 pandemic, as we were staying home for our collective safety, many victims of family violence were put at a greater risk.

 The repercussions of domestic abuse can create long-term issues not just for the survivors but also for any family members who live adjacent to the situation.
 When children are exposed at a young age to the trauma of family violence, it can have detrimental affects on their ability to succeed in school and in their community.